-The Bureau´s enforcement policy is not to take complaints from newly-hired employees on the issue of mandatory direct deposit, when the employer had given prior notice to the prospective employees that direct deposit would be required as a condition of employment.
+The Agency’s enforcement policy is not to take complaints from newly-hired employees on the issue of mandatory direct deposit, when the employer had given prior notice to the prospective employees that direct deposit would be required as a condition of employment.
 However, employers should consult with an employment attorney before proceeding with such a policy, because the courts may conclude, for public policy reasons, that making direct deposit mandatory is improper even at the pre-employment stage.
 Some prospective employees may be credit challenged and unable to qualify for an institution to have their wages directly deposited.

 Employers who do use the direct deposit method of paying wages should be aware that doing so doesn´t change the strict deadlines for paying an employee´s final wages upon termination.
 However, the law says that even the final paycheck may be paid by direct deposit, "provided the employee and the employer have agreed to such deposit."
 ORS 652.140 (4).